iamvarunbaba/GetData012-CourseProject/README.md

 2) R script "run_analysis.R" should be placed in the parent folder of "UCI HAR Dataset", and the same parent folder should also be set as the working directory for R.

-3) Run source("run_analysis.R"), this will generate a new file "tiny_data.txt" in the working directory. (approx. size of 262 KB)
+3) Run source("run_analysis.R"), this will generate a new file "tiny_data.txt" in the working directory. (approx. size of 262 kb)